konradmy/hypegraph_nn/README.md

 ### Hypergraph

 Data are represented as a classic definition of hypergraph.
 It's hyperedges are non pair-wise and can link more than 2 edges.
 Yet, it doesn't allow a hyperedge to link other hyperedges.
 Data from Grakn hypergraph are mapped in a following way:
-* all related hyperedges are merged to one and nodes that they link becomes link by newly created merged hyperedge
+* all related hyperedges are merged to one and nodes that they link are now linked by (one) newly created merged hyperedge

 This representation is referred as *hypergraph* in a code.

 ### Grakn hypergraph

 This is the starting method of data representation.
-Hyperedges can can link many nodes (other hyperedges).
-It can also link hyperedges with nodes.
+Hyperedges can link many nodes (or other hyperedges).
+They can also link hyperedges with nodes.

 This representation is referred as *grakn_hypergraph* in a code.

 ## Repository structure

 ## Examples